Endurance races

 Rolex 24 At DAYTONA

-A highlight in Florida
+Gruelling contest in Florida

-Every year, a major new page in the history of motor sport is written at Daytona.
+Every year, a new page in the history of motor sport is written at Daytona.
 It is here that the Rolex 24 At DAYTONA, one of the most famous endurance races, is held.
 At the 5.73-kilometre (3.56 miles) Daytona International Speedway, the greatest endurance drivers and teams compete for 24 hours.

 Only the hardiest temperaments and the most accomplished mechanical and technical performances can prevail.
 Rankings are based on the distance covered in 24 hours.